 The hike itself is known as the 5 Seen Wanderung, or the Five Lake Hike.
 It is an 18 km loop which takes you past five stunning lakes high in the mountains.
 Over the course of the hike, you experience a climb of 650m (2,100ft) and a descent of 1,100m (3,609ft).
 The lakes are all descriptively named.
 Wildsee appropriately translates as the “wild lake”.

 Once you get off the chair lift, the trail is visible before you.
 It quickly climbs pretty much straight up and around a mountain peak, which will give even an experienced hiker a good challenge.
 While it's wise to be prepared for variable weather, try not to take too heavy a pack!

 Halfway through the first hill, I had doubts about even being able to complete the hike.
-I was already exhausted from a grueling day of travel the previous day, and the extra weight on my back and the ridiculously steep incline of the hill were not doing me any favors.
-I thought several times about turning around and calling it quits, but I knew it was something I had to do - and something I would remember as a moment of strength and perseverance.
+I was already exhausted from a gruelling day of travel the previous day, and the extra weight on my back and the ridiculously steep incline of the hill were not doing me any favours.
+I thought several times about turning around and calling it quits, but I knew it was something I had to do – and something I would remember as a moment of strength and perseverance.